 Christiano argues that the duty of capitalist firms to serve the democratic aims chosen by the assembly is an “informal moral duty,” and he likens this duty to G. A. Cohen’s duties of “egalitarian ethos” that individuals must observe in their personal lives.
 The duty is doubly informal.
 First, it is informal in the sense that it is not legally specified or enforced.
 Second, determining the content of the duty—such as whether a particular managerial decision violates that duty—requires the exercise of discretion by capitalists.
 The element of discretion introduces unavoidable “haziness” (214) such that “we must rely on the judgments of owners of capital” (209).

-One may be tempted to reject his account on the grounds that the duty would be routinely violated and its informality would be easily exploited.
+One may be tempted to reject Christiano’s account on the grounds that the duty he postulates would be routinely violated and its informality would be easily exploited.
 I agree that this is an important concern.
 However, I do not think the possibility of violation as such is the most important objection to the subordination solution.
 I agree with Christiano that it is impossible to design institutions such that they are immune to exploitation by rigorously self-interested agents.
 Thus, we should not evaluate social institutions against the assumption that persons would be ready to exploit unenforced norms wherever possible.
 Moreover, since productive decisions involve real-time responses to dynamically changing local circumstances, it is unreasonable to reject a norm just because it is not legally specified or enforced.

 I raise a distinct objection: there is no principled way to ground the capitalist’s duty to prioritize democratic aims over profit, consistent with the justification of capitalist property rights.
 That is, to exercise capitalist property rights as required by their justification, capitalist firms must choose profit over democratic aims.
 Therefore, I will argue, Christiano’s informal duty fails to resolve the tension between capitalist property rights and democracy.

 There are broadly two types of justification for capitalist property rights.
-The libertarian right-based justification appeals to the primitive or natural right to private ownership of capital through some idea of self-ownership.
+The libertarian rights-based justification appeals to the primitive or natural right to private ownership of capital through some idea of self-ownership.
 This line of justification faces well-known problems such as vindicating the “naturalness” of the right.
 In particular, it is questionable whether capitalist property rights—private ownership of capital or productive assets, as opposed to private ownership of resources for personal use—can be given any primitive justificatory status.
-Accordingly, the justification of capitalist property rights is widely taken to rest on its instrumental benefits of allocative efficiency as a social coordination mechanism.
+Accordingly, the justification of capitalist property rights is widely taken to rest on its instrumental benefits of allocative efficiency in its use a social coordination mechanism.

 How is efficiency achieved?
 According to the standard thought, it is achieved through the price mechanism.
 As Friedrich Hayek famously argued, in a competitive market, prices communicate information about the opportunity costs of a given resource to different actors across the economy in a highly condensed form.
 For example, an increase in the price of a productive input such as a certain raw material communicates the fact that the input is in high demand and therefore you, a producer, should economize on it so that other producers elsewhere can make better use of it.
-This informativeness of the price is what enables economic agents to achieve efficiency by taking advantage of their localized information while simultaneously overcoming the formidable informational problem of coordination across the economy.
+Th information carried by the price is what enables economic agents to achieve efficiency by taking advantage of their localized information while simultaneously overcoming the formidable informational problem of coordination across the economy.